danielrbates/products-api/README.md

 > Note: This is a real Cosmos DB key that has long since been rotated.
 Store only in encoded form if you have any kind of sensitive information inspection enabled!

 Add the decoded secret to a file and commit your changes.
 GitHub Advanced Security will block the push.
-To override the block, put this string in your commmit message:
+To override the block, put this string in your commit message:

 `skip-secret-scanning:true`